redhat-cip/tempest-report/README.md

 Installation
 ------------

-0) *Optional*: install some requirements from your distribution

-It might be a good idea to install some libraries from your distribution repository.
-Using a bare Ubuntu Server install you might want to install these packages from OS repos:

-    apt-get install python-lxml python-greenlet

-This avoids compilation during the next required step.
-Otherwise you'll need to install the required dev packages:

-    sudo apt-get install libxml2-dev libxslt-dev

 1) Install requirements

+Using a fresh Ubuntu Server (12.0.4 LTS) installation you need to install these packages:

+    sudo apt-get install python-pip git libxml2-dev libxslt-dev python-dev

+2) Clone repository

+    git clone git@github.com:enovance/tempest-report.git
+    cd tempest-report

+3) Install requirements

-    pip install -r requirements.txt
+    sudo pip install -r requirements.txt

-2) Install tempest_report
+4) Install tempest_report

-    python setup.py install
+    sudo python setup.py install

-Execution
+Usage
 ---------

-1) Set environment variables (you can also use the command line switches, but this will show up in your shell history):
+1) Create a file "tempest.env" with these environment variables (you can also use the command line switches, but this will show up in your shell history):

     export OS_USERNAME=demo
     export OS_PASSWORD=devstack